Types of Cataracts and Their Surgeries – What You Should Know

 In recent years, cataract surgery techniques and technology have seen significant advancements, leading to improved outcomes and patient satisfaction.
 Some notable advancements include:

-FLACS is a state-of-the-art technique that uses a laser to perform key steps of cataract surgery.
+• Femtosecond Laser-Assisted Cataract Surgery (FLACS): FLACS is an advanced technique that uses a laser to perform key steps of cataract surgery.
 It provides more precise incisions, capsule openings, and fragmentation of the lens, resulting in increased accuracy and potentially better visual outcomes.

-Traditional IOLs used in cataract surgery are monofocal, meaning they provide clear vision at a single fixed distance.
+• Premium Intraocular Lenses: Traditional IOLs used in cataract surgery are monofocal, meaning they provide clear vision at a single fixed distance.
 However, premium IOLs, such as multifocal or accommodating lenses, can provide a range of vision, reducing the need for glasses or contact lenses after surgery.
 These advanced lenses offer improved vision at both near and distance vision, providing greater independence from corrective eyewear.

 What cataract surgery is the safest for you?